 The cohesiveness of any community depends upon the willingness of its members to cooperate to promote community values and ideals that help to keep the campus safe.
 While this cooperation should extend to all members of the community, it is especially important that we cooperate with those members of the Whitworth community who have been entrusted with responsibility for the enforcement of behavioral policies.
-At a minimum, such cooperation must include a willingness to identify oneself when asked to do so and a commitment to exclude all actions clearly identifiable as hostile or threatening.
-Members responsible for enforcement of behavioral policy include security personnel, residence life staff and HUB personnel.
+At a minimum, such cooperation must include a willingness to identify oneself when asked to do so and a commitment to exclude all actions clearly identifiable as hostile, threatening, or that could endanger the health and safety of the community.
 Students who fail to cooperate with community employees as prescribed in this policy are subject to disciplinary action, which may include suspension from the university for the remainder of the academic term and for the term following any violation.

 Students are viewed by the larger community as representatives of Whitworth, and they must understand that their behavior reflects on the university.
 While the university treats students as private citizens who are responsible for their own behavior, there are instances in which the university reserves the right to address students for behavior that occurs off-campus.
 Examples of off-campus behavior that may warrant disciplinary sanctions include, but are not limited to, criminal offenses, behavior that indicates the student may present a danger or threat to the health or safety of any community member, and behavior that is seriously or chronically disruptive to the community.